ipfs/js-ipfs/SPEC/BOOTSTRAP.md

   the addresses of the bootstrap nodes.
 These are the trusted peers from which to learn about other peers in the network.

-> Only edit this list if you understand the risks of adding or removing nodes from this list.
+> Only edit this list if you understand the risks of adding or removing nodes

 * [bootstrap.add](#bootstrapadd)
 * [bootstrap.list](#bootstraplist)
 * [bootstrap.rm](#bootstraprm)

-### ⚠️ Note
-Although not listed in the documentation, all the following APIs that actually return a **promise** can also accept a **final callback** parameter.

 #### `bootstrap.add`